SettingDust/obsidian-web-clipper/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Package
-Run `npm run build` to build and compress to zip.
-The build `dist.zip` will be stored in the `dist/` directory.
+Run `npm run build` to build and package.
+The output zip will be stored in the `dist/web-ext-artifacts`.